There is No VAE: End-to-End Pixel-Space Generative Modeling via Self-Supervised Pre-training: Method

 \subsection{Fine-tuning}

-After pre-training, the projector is discarded and we combine $E_\theta$ with a randomly initialized decoder $D_\theta$ and then fine-tune the complete model $f_\theta$ end-to-end under either denoising or consistency training configurations (see Figure~\ref{fig:pretraining} Right).
-In specific, given pre-trained weights, we train diffusion models with \eqref{eq:diffusion_obj}.
-We choose diffusion model, instead of flow matching~\citep{lipman2023flowmatchinggenerativemodeling}, as it works seamlessly with our pre-training method, which builds on the theoretical foundations of consistency models~\citep{song2023consistencymodels}.
+After pre-training, the projector is discarded and we combine $E_\theta$ with a randomly initialized decoder $D_\theta$ and then fine-tune the complete model $f_\theta$ end-to-end under either diffusion or consistency model training configurations (see Figure~\ref{fig:finetune}).

+\textbf{Diffusion model.} We fine-tune the complete model with the denoising objective in \eqref{eq:diffusion_obj}.
+We also incorporate time-dependent weighting function and sample noise levels following a LogNormal distribution.
+We choose diffusion model, instead of flow matching~\citep{liu2022flow, lipman2023flowmatchinggenerativemodeling}, as it works seamlessly with our pre-training method, which builds on the theoretical foundations of consistency models~\citep{song2023consistencymodels}.
 We argue that our pre-training model also supports flow matching in downstream task as the time condition and noise schedules are properly aligned, akin to the recent effort~\citep{lu2025simplifyingstabilizingscalingcontinuoustime}.
-In addition, we train consistency models with \eqref{eq:consistency_model_obj} while following the continuous time schedule in ECT~\citep{geng2025consistency}.

-In early experiments, we observe standard consistency model suffers from slow convergence and suboptimal generation quality due to the supervising signals only come from the clean data.
-To address this, we empirically introduce an auxiliary contrastive loss between the model outputs $f_{\theta^{'}}(\vx_{t_n}, t_n)$ and their corresponding clean images $\vx_0$ used to generate the noisy inputs $x_{t_n}$.
-With an additional frozen copy $E_\theta^{'}$ of $E_\theta$, utilized to initialize $f_{\theta}$, the auxiliary loss can be formally depicted by
+\textbf{Consistency model.} In early experiments, we observe standard consistency training suffers from slow convergence and suboptimal generation quality due to the supervising signals only come from the clean data.
+To address this, we empirically introduce an auxiliary loss between the model outputs $f_{\theta}(\vx_{t_n}, t_n)$ and their corresponding clean images $\vx_0$ used to generate the noisy inputs $x_{t_n}$.
+It can be formally depicted by

-This approach provides complementary supervision during fine-tuning while incurring negligible cost, and has a similar spirit to the concurrent works~\citep{stoica2025contrastive, wang2025diffuse}.
-Note that we do not use any off-the-shelf external models.
+Here, $W_{\phi}$ is a frozen copy of the pre-trained encoder $E_\theta$ (without projector layer $L_\theta$) and won't be updated during fine-tuning.
+This approach provides complementary supervision when training consistency model while incurring negligible cost, and has a similar spirit to the concurrent works~\citep{stoica2025contrastive, wang2025diffuse}.
+Note that we do not use any external models.
 Instead, we take full advantage of our pre-trained weights.
-We ablate the impact of the above auxiliary loss in Appendix~\ref{sec:appendix_ablation}, and defer diffusion and consistency model training settings (e.g. training objective, weighting function, etc.) to Appendix~\ref{sec:hyperparameters}.
+As a result, we train consistency models by combining \eqref{eq:consistency_model_obj} and \eqref{eq:auxiliary_loss}.